masai-school/full-stack-dev/course/week_8/day_5/w8_day_5_coding2.md

 - [ ] Users should be able to search for github users.
 - [ ] Users should be able to see information about github users like username, profile picture, etc.
 - [ ] Users should be able to click any profile to see more information about any given user.
-(This must occur within your app itself, not link externally to github.com!)
+(This must occur within your app itself, not link externally to github.com!
+You can still provide an externaly link if required.)

 ## Stretch Goals